-Store your receiving address by writing it to file and/or copying it to paper.
-Your public address can be stored on an internet enabled device, it’s security is far less critical than your seed.
+Store your public address by saving it in a file or writing it on paper.
+Your public address can be stored on an internet-enabled device as its security is far less critical than your seed.
 Once this is done, you’ve finished.
 You have a paper wallet to store your Bitcoin.

 Be warned – paper wallets aren’t an infallible method of keeping your Bitcoin or other digital assets secure.
 In actual fact, they are a fairly basic way to store your assets.
 Many paper wallets will come with the private keys for the wallet printed on them.
 While you may need to have a spending password to send funds from the wallet once it’s unlocked online, there’s still a high chance you could lose your paper wallet, and it ends up in the wrong hands – effectively losing your Bitcoins.

 Secondly, let’s address the elephant in the room.
 Paper wallets are…. paper!
 Paper burns.
 Paper gets wet.
 Paper can be easily thrown out with that huge stack of old newspapers.
 While a paper wallet is a cold-wallet in the most basic sense, it’s also fraught with security concerns of its own.
 If your wallet is destroyed, and you don’t have the mnemonic phrase written down, you’ve lost your funds.

 That’s why some users have elected to use paper wallets in conjunction with products such as Cryptosteel as we’ve briefly mentioned, where users can make engraved copies of their mnemonic phrases in a metal holder – safe from fire, water, and other hazards.

 Hardware Wallets vs. Paper Wallets

 For dedicated users who transact frequently and store large amounts of Bitcoin, you may want to consider using a hardware wallet.
 Although hardware wallets will require an upfront cost to purchase, they are far less prone to damage, and if they’re stolen, they can’t be accessed without a password.